TomSwaro/weewxMQTT/README.md

 <p><i>Open source software for your weather station</i></p>

 <h2>Description</h2>
 <p>An extension of weewx to add a driver which gets data via an MQTT subscription.
-Also will shortly add the software from the other side of the MQTT broker.
-Main part of that is an RF24Mesh process.
+Also will shortly add the software from the other side of the MQTT broker
 </p>

 <p>Works well with the <a href='https://mosquitto.org/'>Mosquitto</a> MQTT message broker.</p>